marcus-hugo/galleria-slideshow-site/README.md

 ## Features

-- Simple Express server with two routes and error handling.
+- Express server with two routes and error handling.
 - The cards and slideshow contents are dynamically rendered with EJS.
 - The slideshow can be started or stopped.
 - Next and Previous buttons are links that increment/decrement the params in the URL path.
 So each slide is a seperate HTML page.